Kenyatta University

-Kenyatta University (KU) is a public research university with its main campus in Nairobi County, Kenya.
+Kenyatta University (KU) is a public university with its main campus in Nairobi, Kenya.
 It acquired the status of university in 1985, being the third university after University of Nairobi (1970) and Moi University (1984).
 As of October 2014, it was one of 23 public universities in the country.

 Location

 The main campus of Kenyatta University sits on over 1000 acre, at Kahawa, in the Kasarani Sub-county, north of Nairobi City County, approximately 17.5 km, by road, northeast of the central business district of Nairobi, the capital city of Kenya, off of the Nairobi-Thika Road.

 The list of KU campuses includes the following locations: